Note:

 we can use the arcsine function to solve for x.

 The sine function is positive in the first quadrant and the second quadrant.
-The angle is a reference angle that terminates in the first quadrant.
-The angle that terminates in the second quadrant that has a reference angle is

 These solutions may or may not be the answers to the original problem.
 You much check them, either numerically or graphically, with the original equation.